Adding Contingencies to Your Contract When Using a VA Loan

 The “purchase offer” is the initial document submitted by the buyer to the seller, outlining the terms and conditions under which the buyer is willing to purchase the property.
 If the seller accepts the offer, it becomes a binding “contract.”

 While standardized clauses provide a good starting point, they should be tailored to the specific circumstances of the transaction.
-For example, the buyer might want to specify the timeframes for inspections, or indicate the specific conditions that must be met for financing.
+For example, the buyer might want to specify the timeframes for inspections or indicate the exact conditions that must be met for financing.

 Consider Local Housing Market Conditions First

 When using a VA-guaranteed mortgage loan to buy a house, you have the right to include certain contingencies within your offer.
-But whether or not you should actually use them will partly depend on local market conditions.
+But whether or not you should actually use them depends partly on local market conditions.

 – Advertisement – BuzzMag Ad